talborough/gDS/README.md

             ./animalFarm_01

-## Upcoming (V2) functionality

-* Reorganize animalFarm_02 top-level functions for improved user understanding.

-* Revise gDSCodeGen for functionality and clarity.

-* Specify and support more .dd file functionality.

-### .dd File Specifications and Operations
+## .dd File Specifications and Operation

 Here's how the the various citations in the "define data" (.dd) files are handled.
 First, the major keywords / citations: